 (a) to correct over or under allocated amounts in any of the three prior fiscal years. (b) to correct for over or under utilization of allocated amounts in the current fiscal year.

-56293.
+§ 56293.
 District Fiscal Responsibility and Contribution.

 Districts shall insure that colleges under their jurisdiction conducting EOPS programs provide to EOPS students who need them the same programs and services the college offers to all of its credit enrolled students.
 The district shall fund the cost of such programs and services from resources available to it, except EOPS funds, at a rate per EOPS student that is at least equal to the average cost per student served (including EOPS students) in these programs and services.
 Districts accepting EOPS funds will be required to pay the salary of the EOPS director at the rate of at least 50% of salary and benefits for 1987-88 and 100% of salary and benefits for 1988-89 and every year thereafter.

-56294.
+§ 56294.
 EOPS Supplemental Costs.

 Colleges shall expend EOPS funds only for programs and services which are over, above, and in addition to the costs which are the district's responsibility as defined in Section 56293.

-56295.
+§ 56295.
 Expenditures Allowed.

 (a) Colleges may expend EOPS funds to meet the EOPS supplemental costs as defined in Section 56294 for personnel and other expenses approved in the EOPS annual plan.
 Expenditures for other expenses in object categories 4000-6000 (except for EOPS financial aid) in the Budget and Accounting Manual shall not exceed 10% of the EOPS allocation or $50,000, whichever is less. (b) Requests to purchase computer hardware and/or software shall be approved by the district superintendent/president prior to transmittal for approval by the Chancellor.

-56296.
+§ 56296.
 Expenditures Not Allowed.

 EOPS funds shall not be expended for the following: